albukhary/itech-final-task/README.md

-# itech-final-task
-Deploy EKS with Terraform
+# Application deployment within Kubernetes (EKS) and Github Actions

+by Lazizbek Kahramonov

+Infrstructure can be managed with github-actions workflow dispatch